10 Tips to Prepare for a Phone Interview (Before and During the Call)

 1- Research the Role and Company

-The first step in preparing for a phone interview is to thoroughly research the company and role.
-Go through the job description in detail to understand the role requirements and whether it aligns with your career goals.
+The first step in preparing for a phone interview is to research the company and the role properly.
+Read the job description carefully so you understand what they need and how the role fits your career goals.

 2- Keep Your Resume and Talking Points Ready

-Tip: Create a phone interview cheat sheet that highlights your achievements and answers to common interview questions.
+Make a phone interview cheat sheet that highlights your key achievements, measurable results, skills, and answers to common phone screening questions.

 3- Practice Your Answers